2 Timothy 4:1-4

 With so many ministers and scholars emphasizing a myopic interpretation of the Scriptures, things can get off center in a hurry.
 For decades the Church has been told that God wrote us a love letter, or the bible was written to us.
 Is it any wonder that we have so many differing interpretations to a single text?

 Unless we’re at least 2000 years old, the bible was not written to us.
-This is the result of a few decades of popular surface self-help preaching and teaching.
+This is the result of a popular surface self-help preaching and teaching.
 The fact is the Scriptures were written to people who lived thousands of years ago and not to us.
-Since it was the Holy Spirit who guided the biblical writers, every word written was certainly written for us (see 1 Corinthians 10:11, Romans 15:4).
+Since it is the Holy Spirit who guided the biblical writers, every word written is certainly written for us (see 1 Corinthians 10:11, Romans 15:4).

-This is the result of unskilled handling of the Word of Truth.
+This is the result of unskilled untrained leaders handling the Word of Truth.
 The lack of diligent expository study have the biblical authors saying things in modern day sermons that they never said in their Spirit inspired writing!

 The Believing individualist verses The Communion of the Saints